sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 specifications and have a fair degree of freedom to deviate from them.
 Consequently, enterprise administrators usually undertake a fairly rigorous regimen of testing, analysis and troubleshooting to arrive at a configuration block that ensures seamless service provider peering.
+However, this workflow complements the SIP Connect technical recommendations, in that both endeavours aim to promote/achieve interop between the enterprise and service provider.

 Another set of interoperability problems arise when enterprise administrators are required to translate a set of technical